iqiyi/xCrash/README.md

 ![](https://img.shields.io/badge/Android-4.0%20--%2010-blue.svg?style=flat)
 ![](https://img.shields.io/badge/arch-armeabi%20%7C%20armeabi--v7a%20%7C%20arm64--v8a%20%7C%20x86%20%7C%20x86__64-blue.svg?style=flat)

 xCrash provides the Android app with the ability to capture java crashes, native crashes and ANR.
-And no root permission or any system permissions are required.
+No root permission or any system permissions are required.

 xCrash can generate a tombstone file (similar format as Android system's tombstone file) in the directory you specified when the app process crashes or ANR.